Wenty Ford

 Percival Edmund Wentworth Ford (November 25, 1946 – July 8, 1980) was a Bahamian professional baseball player.
 Born in Nassau, he was a right-handed pitcher who stood 5 ft 11 in tall and weighed 165 lb (11 stone 11).
 Ford's professional career lasted for ten complete seasons (1966–75), all spent in the Atlanta Braves' organization.
 He appeared in four Major League Baseball games for the 1973 Braves.

+Early life

 The fourth of six Major Leaguers to be born in the Bahamas, Ford played both baseball and cricket as a youth.
 He signed with the Braves as an undrafted free agent and was promoted to the Major Leagues in September 1973 after his eighth season in the Atlanta farm system, when he won 17 of 24 decisions with an earned run average of 2.46 with the Braves' two top minor league affiliates.